jamesjoshuahill/one-million/README.md

 I chose to monkey patch Fixnum for this exercise, but it would probably be better to make this code into a module for use in production.

-I used RSpec and Guard for TDD with continuous testing.
+I used Ruby 2.0 with RSpec for TDD and Guard for continuous testing.
+To run the tests `bundle install` and run `rspec`.

-I then refactored the code several times with the aim of improving readability and dividing the code into parts that could be reused.
+After producing working code I refactored several times to improve readability and make the code reusable and extendable.

+Then I went even further(!) to demonstrate my understanding of the single responsibility principle and a penchant for code as poetry :o)

 To print one to a million in words execute the script provided: